mattermost/docs/source/install/transport-encryption/config-cluster.rst

 able to establish an SSH connection to the other nodes of the cluster.

 **Note:** This service account can be separate from the service account already used for the Mattermost ``systemd`` service itself.
-It is only important that it is allowed to create a SSH tunnel with port forwarding and does not require any additional permissions.
+It is important that it is allowed to create a SSH tunnel with port forwarding, but it does not require any additional permissions.

 ufw Configuration